 This year marks our tenth year in the Texas market, and we are just as excited today as we were the day we launched about serving our clients and the community here.
 2022 was another banner year with 29% loan growth, resulting in $2.3 billion in assets and the additions of Eddie Broussard and Jeff Strasner to our team.
 These two industry veterans bring a combined 36 years of banking and financial services experience to UMB.
 Now let’s take a look at the insights and experiences from our leaders in Texas and how we are advising clients in today’s economic environment.

 While facing inflation, a looming recession and other economic uncertainty, many business leaders and consumers alike can feel as though only doom and gloom are ahead.
-However, Dennis Wright, president of UMB Bank’s Dallas region, does not think it is time to grab the umbrella just yet.
-According to Wright, the DFW market shows signs of growth and continued optimism despite headwinds, as the business climate remains strong.
+The DFW market shows signs of growth and continued optimism despite headwinds, as the business climate remains strong.

 - Evaluate credit needs and interest rate risk